Nakulan12/To-Do-list/README.md

 ## 💬 Want More?

 If you'd like to make this interactive with:
-- Adding/removing tasks
+- Adding/removing tasks.
-- Saving tasks locally
+- Saving tasks locally.
 - Dark mode toggle